Pabna District

-Pabna District (পাবনা জেলা) is a district in central Bangladesh.
-It is an economically important district.
+Pabna District (পাবনা জেলা) is a district in west central Bangladesh.
+It is a geographically and economically important district.
 Its administrative capital is the eponymous Pabna town.
+The main five rivers of this district are: Padma, Jamuna, Baral, Atrai and Chiknai.

 History

-Archeologist Cunningham conjectured that the name "Pabna" might be derived from the Pundra or Poondrobordhon civilisation, whose capital was Mahasthangarh, the oldest city of Bangladesh, in neighbouring Bogra, but this hypothesis has not received general acceptance among scholars.
+Archeologist Alexander Cunningham conjectured that the name "Pabna" might be derived from the Pundra or Poondrobordhon civilisation, whose capital was Mahasthangarh, the oldest city of Bangladesh, in neighbouring Bogra, but this hypothesis has not received general acceptance among scholars.

 In 1859–61, the district was one of the major areas involved in the Indigo revolt.
 Beginning in Yusufshahi period in 1873, the serfs resisted excessive demands of increased rents by feudal lords (zamindar), They were led by the nouveau riches Banerjees and Dwijendranath Tagore, by forming an Agrarian League.
 This largely peaceful movement found the support of the Lieutenant-governor of Bengal, George Campbell, who antagonised the absentee feudal lords.
 These protests are generally referred to as Pabna disturbances.
 In the following year, the district was one of the worst hit by famine.
 The peasants' demands were finally partially met with the Rent Law Act of 1885.

 In 1875, Raaygonj was transferred back to Pabna from Bogra, and in 1879, a separate judgeship for the districts of Pabna and Bogra was created.